evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Model-based scoring

 You can use pre-trained machine learning models to score your texts.
 Evidently has:

-You can use pre-trained machine learning model to score your texts.
-Evidently has:
 * Built-in model-based descriptors like `Sentiment`.
 * Wrappers to call external models published on HuggingFace.